farsonJava/catalog/README.md

 ### Example of code pollution during testing
 <img width="870" height="636" alt="codepollution" src="https://github.com/user-attachments/assets/e100c49a-b863-479f-ae28-0885b6dd1798" />

-In the article shown above, I created a main method in the cartmanager class while trying to troubleshoot and understand how to implement the nested hashmap design which decoupled users objects from their cart item hashmaps.
-My initial patchwork quilt solution stopped null pointer errors but only worked after a restart- I spent a long time creating useless functions and restarting tomcat to test my code before I came up with the aforementioned simpler solution.
-A lot of time could have been saved if I had a reliable testing framework- one fix often broke something else and I wouldn't recognize there was an error until much later- this experience was also very instructive as for the usefulness of a version control system.
+In the article shown above, I created a main method in the cartmanager class while trying to troubleshoot and understand how to implement the nested hashmap design.
+My initial patchwork quilt solution stopped null pointer errors but only worked after a restart- I spent a long time creating useless functions and restarting tomcat to test my code before I came up with a simpler solution.
+A lot of time could have been saved if I had started this project with a reliable testing framework- one fix often broke something else and I wouldn't recognize there was an error until much later- this experience was also very instructive as for the usefulness of a version control system.
 Without one, it may be impossible after a certain point to tell which change caused which side effect.

 ### Conclusion